No soaking required for these simple homemade Black Beans! These beans are deeply savory with a hit of spice and so much flavor.

 Black Beans (Instant Pot or Slow Cooker)

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Total Time 20 minutes
+Total Time: 20 minutes

-Servings 3 cans (equivalent to 3 cans of black beans)
+Servings: 3 cans (equivalent to 3 cans of black beans)

 Ingredients

-• 1 cup finely diced yellow onion (~1 onion)
+• 1 cup finely diced yellow onion 1 onion

-• 1 (1 cup) finely diced red pepper (1 pepper)
+• 1 finely diced red pepper 1 cup

-• 2 tablespoons minced garlic (~4-6 cloves)
+• 2 tablespoons minced garlic 4 to 6 cloves

-• 2 tablespoons extra virgin olive oil
+• 2 tablespoons olive oil

-• 2 teaspoons EACH: paprika, garlic powder, ground cumin
+• 2 teaspoons ground cumin

 • 1 teaspoon dried oregano

-• Fine sea salt and cracked pepper
+• Salt and pepper

-• 1 pound (16 ounces) dry black beans
+• 1 pound dry black beans

 • 3 cups water

-• 3 cups chicken stock or vegetable stock (I recommend Swanson)
+• 3 cups chicken stock or vegetable stock, I recommend Swanson

 • 1 bay leaf

-• Optional: 1/3 cup chopped cilantro and fresh lime juice
+• 1/3 cup chopped cilantro optional

 Instructions

-• VEGGIES: Add olive oil to a large cast iron skillet (or set to sauté in the Instant Pot) and heat to high.
-Add in the diced onion, pepper, and garlic.
-Cook, stirring occasionally until softened, about 7-9 minutes.
-Add in all the seasonings (the paprika, garlic powder, cumin, and oregano) and sauté for 1 minute or until fragrant.
-Use a spatula to scrape every bit of this mixture into the pan.
+• Add olive oil to a large cast-iron pan (or set to sautรฉ in the pressure cooker) and heat to high.
+Add in diced onion, pepper, and garlic.
+Cook, stirring occasionally until softened, about 7โ€“9 minutes.
+Add in all seasonings (paprika, garlic powder, cumin, and oregano) and sautรฉ 1 minute or until fragrant.
+Use a spatula to scrape mixture into the pressure or slow cooker.

-• FINISHING: Remove the lid of the pressure cooker or slow cooker and taste the beans.
-To adjust seasonings, I typically add another 1 teaspoon of fine sea salt here (really just depends on how salty the chicken/vegetable stock used is; add slowly until flavors sing).
-Remove chipotle peppers (they will continue to increase in heat and make the beans hotter if they are left in) and remove bay leaf and discard.
+• Remove lid and taste beans.
+I typically add another 1 teaspoon salt here, depending on how salty the stock used is; add slowly until flavors sing.
+Remove chipotle peppers (they will continue to increase in heat and make beans hotter if left in) and remove bay leaf and discard.
 Add chopped cilantro if desired and squeeze in fresh lime; stir through.
 Serve as a side dish or use in another recipe.
-The beans will continue to thicken as they sit and become more flavorful as they're stored in the fridge overnight.
+Beans will continue to thicken as they sit and become more flavorful as theyโ€™re stored in the fridge overnight.
 I store the beans in the liquid and drain as needed to use in other recipes.

 Video